layered tensions - statement, 2015

 In creating this work, I also had the opportunity to connect with my grandmother in a way that has strengthened my relationship to her, even after her transition in August 2015.
 As a symbolic depiction of layers, I’ve combined each pose with her x-rays and mixed media, and with this imagery, examine the way we accumulate, store, and release tensions in different realms of our experience.
 Our already powerful bond has been strengthened because of this intimate time spent with her internal physical structure that no longer exists on this plane.
 For years, I’d shared with her my desire to play with x-rays in my artistic practice.
 The timing and magic that made it come together for this series have allowed me to find deep spiritual and emotional peace in her passing.
 Grieving has been just a little easier.

-Working with great friends in creation of these images has also been an honor.
+Collaborating with friends in creation of these images has also been an honor.
 They have open-heartedly participated in the execution of images that had been floating around my mind’s eye.
 Their belief in my vision and willingness to be involved added fun and ease.
 Also, turning the camera towards myself to capture poses that have confronted me with my own deep-rooted anger, fear, rage, and sadness has been a humbling experience.
 By accessing stored emotional energies in my hips and pelvis in poses such as half-pigeon and child’s and the struggles of my ego in crow, I have been forced into grounding.
 Capturing some of the involved emotions on camera has added an immense value to the creation of this work, time spent on my mat, and all the years dedicated to photography, meditation, and healing.

 In addition to the installation, I also led Meditation Sessions within the space that were intended to delve more deeply into the symbolism behind the imagery and guide participants into themselves to gain awareness of where they were in the present moment.
 This added interactivity to the installation as the floor was covered in dirt and the meditations took place seated directly on the soil.
 This was yet another layer of the installation that brought the element of earth, the foundation of the Muladhara or Root chakra, to life.
 It also literally provided the ‘support of the earth’ beneath participants to meditate on and then create a visual response to their experience.
 Where pertinent, other layers such as water, fire, and air were also included in the images.

 The significance of meditation in my practice as an artist and human being inspires me to guide people into themselves.
 In the past decade of meditating almost daily, a massive transformation has occurred in my life.
 Once a terrified insomniac, I have been able to overcome the tsunami of negative thoughts that used to bash through my mind, tame a wild anxiety and depression that consumed my daily existence, reveal and accept repressed memories, and reconnect to a healthy self-esteem.
 I have also explored the powerful emotions of fear, guilt, shame, grief, jealousy, anger, and sadness that had me wrapped in their tentacles from the inside out.
 By facing them, acknowledging their presence, and accepting why they lived within me to begin with, I was able to shine light from within the shadows of my experience.
-This process has given me a deep understanding of myself as well as whom and what I value and prioritize in my life.
+This process has given me a deep understanding of myself as well as who and what I value and prioritize in my life.

 Balance in our minds, hearts, and bodies, connects us to that space within that holds our abundant supply of love, that space that exists before trauma, pain, criticism, and abuse.
 We all have it in us and we all have a path that leads us there.
 Meditation is essential to the most terrifying, exciting, and humbling adventure we’ll ever take: the journey into ourselves.
 Layered Tensions is a series honoring the exploration of our internal landscapes, where we are in our process, and the innate love and creativity that resides within each and every one of us.
 This leads us to a broader understanding of ourselves and others, and in turn, more empathy in our interactions.